Downloading content for offline mode

 • The number of people who will use the latrine(s).

-Ask the WASH focal point or your volunteer supervisor for information on how to build latrines.
+Ask an expert in water, sanitation and hygiene or your volunteer supervisor for information on how to build latrines.

 • It is very important to wash hands after going to the toilet to prevent the spread of disease.
-All latrines should have a place to wash hands close by, that works, and has water and soap available.
+All latrines should have a place close by to wash hands.
+It must be in working order and water and soap must be available.

 • Provide locally appropriate anal cleansing material (to wipe or wash after going to the toilet).

-• If using a trench latrine, you may need to provide soil to cover the faeces.
+• If using a trench latrine, provide soil to cover the faeces.

 Building and maintaining latrines